Skip to main content

 • Projects (%) - indicates the percentage and the amount of the group limits configured for Projects, and how much of it is used

 • Actions - with Edit/Remove group usage limit icons.
-If your group already has limits configured, you can either remove them or edit how much of those limits can be used for File Stream and how much for Projects
+If your group has already had limits configured, you can either remove them or edit how much of those limits can be used for File Stream and how much for Projects

 The data in the Monthly Usage for Groups table can be ordered by the following column header values: